libaice/rst-to-ipynb/README.rst

 rst2ipynb
 =========

-This project converts standalone
-`reStructuredText <http://docutils.sourceforge.net/rst.html>`_ files
-to `Jupyter notebooks <http://jupyter.org/>`_ file.
+This project provides a way to convert standalone `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ files to `Jupyter notebook <http://jupyter.org/>`_ files.

-This is currently achieved by converting to markdown with `pandoc <http://pandoc.org>`_ and then to a Jupyter notebook using `notedown <https://github.com/aaren/notedown/>`_, plus some configuration and tweaks.
+This is currently achieved by converting to markdown using `pandoc <http://pandoc.org>`_ and then to a Jupyter notebook using `notedown <https://github.com/aaren/notedown/>`_, plus some configuration and tweaks.